 - Serve with ranch, ketchup, or a spicy mayo dip.

-- Good alternative for normal salted fries.
+- Good alternative to normal salted fries.

 9. Shrimp Skewers